 Process management ensures that stakeholders are aligned with the strategic objective of operational excellence.
 Creating and maintaining processes between operations and customers has been explored and updated by many managers and supervisors.

 Even though rebuilding the process is a slow and painful endeavor, the effort goes beyond goals and objectives.
-Developing the learning of all involved and embedding them in the knowledge of the organization with its mission, vision and values.
+Developing the learning of all involved and embedding them in the knowledge of the organizational structure along with its mission, vision and values.

 Therefore, “in-field” management helps teams solve problems and in necessary changes to achieve operational excellence.
 Implementing these processes requires appropriate on-site and processes transformation.